mokkabonna/inquirer-autocomplete-prompt/packages/inquirer-autocomplete-standalone/README.md

 # inquirer-autocomplete-standalone

-Standalone autocomplete prompt based on [inquirer](https://github.com/SBoudrias/Inquirer.js) core.
+Standalone autocomplete prompt for the CLI based on [inquirer](https://github.com/SBoudrias/Inquirer.js) core.

 Allows you do do show dynamic choices in a list based on user input, both synchronous or asynchronous allowing you to connect to an external service.